 Uses for Open Top Containers

-When an open top container is fully loaded it may be over height and needs a special storage area to accommodate it.
-These containers also feature lashing rings which helps to secure the load inside and keep it contained and safe.
-Lashing rings generally can withstand a load of 1,000 kg.
+When an open top container is fully loaded, it may be over height and needs a special storage area to accommodate it.
+These containers also feature lashing rings which help to secure the load inside and keep it stable and safe.
+Lashing rings generally can withstand a load of up to 1,000 kg.
 The average open top container is forty feet long, but is also available in twenty foot sizes which are suitable for a variety of cargo loading uses.

 Some of the items that are commonly stored or shipped in an open top container include:

 - Pipes of varying lengths, sizes, shapes and thicknesses

 - Tools, generally outfitted with shelving to hold and transport a large variety of tools

 - Construction supplies or debris

 - Attachments for machinery that are just too bulky to be placed on trucks for transport